kevinsullivan/cs2120f22/src/instructor/lectures/lecture_2.md

 example : P y := eq_subst T P x y e px
 ```

-So that's it as far as the axioms of equality are concerned.
+So that's it as far as the axioms of equality
+are concerned.
+Now we come to the remarkable
+fact that from these two axioms, it can be
+proved that the equality relation has two
+additional crucial properties.

 ### Theorem: Equality is symmetric

-We can now state and prove a theorem.

 Theorem: equality is symmetric.

 Proof.
-Assume T is some type of object
+Assume T is some type and x and
-and x and y are objects of this type.
-To
+y are objects of this type.
+To prove that
-prove that equality is symmetric, we must
+equality is symmetric, we must prove that,
-prove that if x = y then y = x for *any*
-values of x and y.
-So, for the sake of we
-will assume that x and y are arbitrary
-values of type, T, and that x = y.
-What
+for *any* x and y of this type, if x = y
-we must now show is that y = x.
-By the
+then it must be the case that y = x.

-axiom of the substitutivity of equals
+By the axiom of the substitutivity of
-this is equivalent to proving y = y
+equals, y = x is equivalent to y = y
-(which we get by rewriting the x as a
+(rewriting the x as y justified by the
-y, justified by the assumption x = y).
+assumption that x = y); but y = y is
-But y = y is true by the reflexivity
+true by the axiom of the reflexivity
-axiom, and so the proof is complete.
+of equality, and so the proof is done.
+QED.

 Here's a less verbose proof.

-Proof: We must show that for any x
-and y, if x = y (is true) then y = x.
-But if x = y is true, by substitutability
+Proof: By the substitutability of equals,
-we can write y = x as y = y, which is
+we can rewrite y = x as y = y, but this is
-proved by the reflexivity of equality.
+true by the reflexivity of equality.
+QED.

 Here's another way.